botlabio/threatcrowd-python/README.md

 # threatcrowd-python

-A python wrapper for Thtreatcrowd API that returns all the outputs in pandas dataframes.
+A python wrapper for Thtreatcrowd API that introduces a very easy access method for repeated use and returns all the outputs in pandas dataframes for network graph or other analysis.

 ## 1. Getting Started